 Un Chien Andalou (1929) Director: Luis Buñuel

-The film begins with a title card reading “One Upon a Time” and introduces the audience to an unnamed man (Luis Buñuel) who is sharpening his razor and looks up at the moon.
-He sees some clouds pass by the moon and imagines a young woman (Simone Mareuil) getting her eyeball sliced with a razor.
-In this most famous scene in the film, it is Buñuel’s hand holding the razor that then slits the eye (they used the eyeball of a calf).
+The film begins with a title card reading “One Upon a Time” (as if to invoke a fairy tale) and it introduces us to an unnamed man (Luis Buñuel) who is sharpening his razor while he gazes up at the moon.
+He sees some clouds pass by and imagines a young woman (Simone Mareuil) as her eyeball is sliced open with a razor.
+In this most famous scene of the film, it is Buñuel’s hand actually holding the razor which slits the eyeball (in reality, they used the eyeball of a calf).

-The young girl is then hit by a car and the young man in the apartment begins to chase the woman around, cupping her breasts.
-She runs away in the room and he reaches down for a racquet in self defense, but instead picks up two ropes dragging two grand pianos with mutilated donkeys on them along with the ten commandments and two confused priests, one played by Dali.
+Next, a title reads “Eight Years Later” and a young man dons a nun’s habit as he bicycles down the street before suddenly crashing.
+Meanwhile, in the young woman’s apartment, a doctor and the young man appear.
+A hand with a hole is revealed near the door as ants begin to crawl outward.
+A young girl pokes a severed hand with a stick.
+The young girl is then struck by a car and the young man in the apartment begins to chase the woman around, cupping her breasts.
+She runs away into the room and he reaches down for a racquet in self defense, but instead finds two ropes dragging two grand pianos with mutilated donkeys on them along with the ten commandments and two confused priests, one of whom is played by Dali.

-The young woman is back in her apartment to find a moth with a skull and the man who makes his mouth disappear until he makes it covered with her armpit hair.
-She flees the room sticking her tongue out at him.
-She shuts the door and turns to find herself on a sunny beach with a man.
-They romantically walk hand in hand until the next title reads “In Spring” where the two of them are buried up to their elbows in sand, appearing to be dead.
+The young woman is then back in her apartment to find a moth with a skull and a man who makes his mouth disappear until it is covered with her armpit hair.
+She flees the room sticking her tongue out at him, shutting the door and then turning to find herself on a sunny beach with a man.
+They romantically walk hand-in-hand until the next title reads “In Spring” where the two of them are buried up to their elbows, appearing to be dead.
 The final title reads “Fin”.

-The idea for the film came from Dali and Buñuel, who was an assistant Director for Jean Epstein in France.
-Buñuel told Dali about a dream he had recently n which a could parted the moon like a razor slicing through an eye.
-Dali told him of a dream about a hand infested with ants and they embarked on making these dreams into a film.
-Their chief rule was that no idea or image would lend itself to rational explanation in the film because nothing symbolizes anything.
+The idea for this film came to Dali and Buñuel, the latter of whom was an Assistant Director for the great French Impressionist film-maker, Jean Epstein, while Buñuel told Dali about a dream in which he parted the moon like a razor slicing through an eye.
+Dali, in turn, told Buñuel about a dream with a hand infested with ants, and with these vague concepts they set about to make a non-linear film.
+Their chief rule was that no idea or image would lend itself to rational explanation for the film because nothing symbolizes anything.

 The entirety of the film was financed by Buñuel’s mother and was shot in about 14 days in Paris and Le Havre.
 It was edited by Buñuel in his kitchen without the help of technology, due to budget constraints.
 Upon its release in Paris many notable members of the surrealist community attended, others included Pablo Picasso and Jean Cocteau.
 Though the film was intended to shock the tastes of the bourgeoisie in France, it was met with wild critical reception.
 Buñuel was shocked by this, thinking that it would instead be an inspiration for people to murder one another.

-Both of the leading actors committed suicide: Pierre Batcheff killed himself via an overdose in a hotel in Paris, 1932, and Marueil self immolated herself by pouring gasoline on herself and lighting it in a public French square in 1954.
+To end on a note of tragedy, both the leading actors in this film later committed suicide: Pierre Batcheff killed himself by overdosing in a hotel in Paris (1932), and Marueil self-immolated by pouring gasoline on herself and lighting it in a public French square (1954).